nickphayes/nickphayes.github.io/_posts/2024-10-19-intuitions.md

 ## Deep Neural Network
 **Learnable Parameters**: $$ W_k, b_k $$ for $$ k = 0, 1, \dots , l$$

-A vanilla deep neural network can be seen as a stack of linear layers with nonlinear activations applied (usually element-wise) in-between layers.
+A vanilla deep neural network (also called an MLP -- multilayer perceptron) can be seen as a stack of linear layers with nonlinear activations applied (usually element-wise) in-between layers.
 With $$ z_0 = W_0x + b_0 $$, a network with $$ l $$ layers is composed such that

 $$